apache/pekko-http-quickstart-scala.g8/docs/src/main/paradox/index.md

 In a console, change directories to the top level of the unzipped project.

-For example, if you used the default project name, `akka-http-quickstart-scala`, and extracted the project to your root directory, from the root directory, enter: `cd akka-http-quickstart-scala`
+For example, if you used the default project name, `pekko-http-quickstart-scala`, and extracted the project to your root directory, from the root directory, enter: `cd pekko-http-quickstart-scala`

 Start sbt: